Setting Up and Testing Sophos Firewall Application Control

 A good Application Filter is not just a long blocklist.
 First, it should be clear what is to be achieved.

-| Block risky remote control tools | Block specific applications or category |
+- Block risky remote control tools: Block specific applications or category

-| Restrict guest Wi-Fi | Block unwanted categories, leave allowed basic services open |
+- Restrict guest Wi-Fi: Block unwanted categories, leave allowed basic services open

-| Avoid false positives | Narrower application selection instead of broad category |
+Allowwith logging and reports - Avoid false positives: Narrower application selection instead of broad category

-| Prioritize business-critical application | Combine Application Control with Traffic Shaping |
+- Prioritize business-critical application: Combine Application Control with Traffic Shaping

 For productive networks, an observation mode is often useful: First activate Application Control, check logs and reports, then block specifically.
 This way, you can see which applications actually occur and whether a block would disrupt legitimate processes.